Hunting hours

 Hunting implements

-Archery equipment: Archery equipment is legal.
+Archery: Archery equipment is legal.
 You must use a device that works by flexing and releasing a bowstring.
 You may not use poisoned arrows, explosive tips, bows drawn by mechanical means, or any device that propels an arrow, dart, or bolt by gunpowder, compressed air, or any other means.
-You may only use a crossbows if you have a permit.
+Crossbows may be used only by hunters with a crossbow permit.

 Trapping or netting is prohibited.